abhradeepmaiti/persistence/README.md

 # replications
-Replications files for 25 studies in "Understanding Persistence"
+Replication files for 25 studies in "Understanding Persistence"